DerAndereDomenic/atcg_framework/README.md

 ## Usage

-All exercises have the same structure, that is rougly outlined here:
+All exercises have the same structure, that is rougly outlined here.
+More examples can be found in ```src```.

 ```c++
 #include <Core/EntryPoint.h>